 In April, vehicle registrations in Portugal fell by 0.52% with respect to April of 2018.
 In total, 24,663 cars were registered and 269,249 new cars were sold in the last twelve months, 1.11% less than the year before.

 The breakdown of car sales figures for the month of April is:

 - Commercial vehicles sold: 3,542, 5.32% more than in April of 2018.

 - Passenger cars regitrations: 21,121, which represents a figure of 1.44% less than in April of 2018.

-Portugal is the 20th-placed country in ranking of 36 countries based on number of vehicle registrations.
+Portugal is the 35th-placed country in ranking of 135 countries based on number of vehicle registrations.

 Changes in Portuguese vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2007, as 263,000 were registered that year, as have the number of registrations per thousand residents, which that year numbered 24.97.
+Sales have grown since 2009, as 237,172 were produced that year as have the number of registrations per thousand residents, which that year numbered 22.45.

 Here we show you the progression of vehicle registrations in Portugal.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Portugal in en Portuguese economy.